• Skip to primary navigation

 The traditional Italian cannoli recipe originated in Sicily, but it didn’t take long for Italians all over the world to embrace this iconic dessert.

-A cannoli filling recipe is most often made with just creamy ricotta cheese.
-But the best Cannoli recipes add mascarpone cheese to the ricotta cream mixture.
-This makes the cannoli filling extra smooth and creamy.
+A cannoli-filling recipe is most often made with just creamy ricotta cheese.
+But the best cannoli cream recipes add mascarpone cheese to the ricotta cream mixture, making the cannoli filling extra smooth and creamy.

-You can make your own shells, but check with your local grocery store to see if they stock cannoli shells.
-If you don’t see them, ask the manager of the bakery department, they can sometimes order them or sell you the shells they have on hand.
+You can make your own cannoli shells, but check with your local grocery store to see if they stock them.
+If you don’t see them, ask the manager of the bakery department; they can sometimes order them or sell you the shells they have on hand.
 I usually buy store-bought shells.

-If you love my cannolis, check out my Italian Cannoli Cake.
+If you love cannoli, check out my Italian Cannoli Cake.

 Table of Contents: